Cakes

 • In the bowl of a food processor, add the walnuts, oats, brown sugar, cinnamon, and cardamom and pulse until the mixture is evenly crumbly.

-• Transfer to a bowl, then stir in the melted butter until well combined.
+• Transfer to a medium bowl, then stir in the melted butter using a spatula until well combined.
 Set aside.

 To Make the Apple Cake